tmcg0/bioslam/README.md

 # Installation

 ### Supported systems
-Bioslam is tested on the following systems
+Bioslam is tested on the following systems:

-- Ubuntu 18.04 with GCC 5, GCC 9, and Clang 9
 - Ubuntu 20.04 with GCC 7, GCC 9, and Clang 9

 using Boost 1.67, GTSAM 4.0.3, and Eigen 3.3.9.